 It was founded in 1873 around the coal mines, and for years was the largest town in Perry County.
-At last count only 742 people lived in Shawnee, and that is a number that is dropping.
+At last count only 643 people lived in Shawnee, and that is a number that's dropping.
 With less than ten percent of the population it had at its peak, Shawnee is what they call a semi ghost town.
-Above you can see old photos of two parts of Shawnee that aren't around any longer: New York Hollow and Welsh Hill, where the immigrants who left their last names in southeastern Ohio lived and worked in the mines and furnaces.
+Above you can see old photos of two parts of Shawnee that aren't around any longer: New York Hollow and Welsh Hill, where the immigrants who left their last names in the region lived and worked in the mines and furnaces.

 Shawnee seems like a ghost town in many ways.
 There definitely are people living here--there's a bar, a little restaurant, a library, a post office.
 There is at least one police officer on duty at any given time in Shawnee; the station is in an old wooden building and the holding cells feature ordinary windows with rusty bars welded across them from the outside.

 The most distinctive feature of Shawnee's Main Street, which runs along the foot of the hill, is the large number of balconies and awnings attached to the storefronts and houses.
-It gives the whole place a very bizarre, surreal look.
+It gives the whole place a very bizarre look.

 Cats love Shawnee--or maybe it's the other way around.
 When we visited several times not long ago we saw dozens, and almost picked one up because we thought it was a stray.
 (It turned out to belong to an apartment nearby.)

 The town is also cluttered with abandoned buildings.
 Although a quick look at census.gov tells us that housing vacancy in Shawnee is only 11.9%, I would estimate conservatively that half of the buildings in the downtown section are empty and boarded up.
-The 2000 Census also shows the population in Shawnee to be 608, down 134 from the previous total.
-605 of them are white, one is "more than one nationality," and two are Asian--one Filipino, the other Japanese.
+The 2010 Census also shows the population in Shawnee to be 643, which is actually 99 more than in 2000, but that bucks a long-term downward trend.

 Above you see a former ice cream place/restaurant.
 There's a closed-down Whirlpool appliance retailer, an old bar, a large theater (the tallest building in town) complete with boarded box office, and a few other anonymous storefronts.
 There are businesses which are still open: a bar is the most prominent, since it stays open long into the lonely night, but there's also a library, a post office, a furniture store, a small restaurant, and a couple of what look like junk shops.
 Below is another one of the abandoned stores: the Williams Insurance Agency.

 The Williams Agency is the only abandoned building in Shawnee I've ever been inside of, and I only made it into the apartment above the shop.
-In the spring of 2001 we made several night trips to Shawnee.
-On one of these we climbed the side staircase on the Williams building and went in through an open door.
+In the spring of 2001 I made several night trips to Shawnee.
+On one of these my girlfriend, a friend, and I climbed the side staircase and went in through an open door.